meedan/meedan.com/README.md

 To run middleman directly without the `npm start` shortcut, to see more logging details: do `bundle exec middleman --verbose`.

-## Bundling and minifying SVG with gulp
+## Adding a new partner logo

+### Adding a svg logo:

+      - Put your vectors in `images/vector`.
-- *gulp bundle-svg* — bundle all of the svg files into a single file we can inline into the template.
+      - Run *gulp bundle-svg* — bundle all of the svg files into a single file we can inline into the template.
 SVG files are joined by the `bundle-svg` gulp task, combined into one big SVG file.
-Put your vectors in `images/vector` then run `gulp bundle-svg`.
-Then we access those with markup like this: `<svg><use xlink:href="#kf" /></svg>` — that will render the file `images/logos/kf.svg`.
-Each file name needs to be unique for this reason.
-(Note — Unfortunately it seems SVG referenced in this way can not be styled by external CSS.
-The main purpose of combining the files is just to reduce the number of HTTP requests.)
+We would manually access those with markup like this: `<svg><use xlink:href="#kf" /></svg>` — that will render the file `images/logos/kf.svg`.
+The purpose of combining the files with xlink style is to reduce the number of HTTP requests.
+      - Add the name of the file to the partner json file as described below.

-## Adding a new partner logo
+### Adding a png or jpg logo:

-If you want to add a new "partner" (or "supporter") logo, you need to create two versions, `@1x` (at least 100px) and `@2x` (at least 200px).
+      - Create two versions, `@1x` (at least 100px) and `@2x` (at least 200px).

-Render both sizes (eg with [Sketch.app](https://www.sketchapp.com/ "Sketch - Professional Digital Design for Mac")) then do another pass on optimizing them.
+      - Render both sizes (eg with [Sketch.app](https://www.sketchapp.com/ "Sketch - Professional Digital Design for Mac")) then do another pass on optimizing them.
 To optimize them you can do the best work with a bitmap program with good optimization settings ([Acorn](https://www.acorns.com/ "Acorns - Home")) or use the gulp task `gulp imagemin`.
 Check to make sure the file size is in the range of the other logos before committing a logo that is too big.
 The smaller size should be about 10k, the larger no more than 30k.
 Probably use a jpg for smallest file size.
 (Tip: If you're using Acorn or Photoshop, during the web export, try setting quality below 15%.)
+      - Add the name of the file to the partner json file as described below.

+### Updating the partner logo json

 Once you have the new images, update the data files `supporter_logos.json` or `check_partners.json` to include data about the new file, for example: